Hieromon/AutoConnect/mkdocs/api.md

 void handleClient(void)
 ```

 Process the AutoConnect menu interface.
-The handleClient() function of the ESP8266WebServer/WebServer hosted by AutoConnect is also called from within AutoConnect, and the client request handlers contained in the user sketch are also handled.
+The [ESP8266WebServer::handleClient](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer#handling-incoming-client-requests)[^1] function hosted by AutoConnect is also called from within AutoConnect to handle the request handlers contained in Sketch.

+!!! info "Enhanced AutoConnect::handleClient"
+    The handleClient function enhanced since AutoConnect 1.2.0 can start the captive portal according to the WiFi connection status.
+    By properly specifying [AutoConnectConfig::**retainPortal**](apiconfig.md#retainportal) and [AutoConnectConfig::**autoRise**](apiconfig.md#autorise), when handleClient detects WiFi disconnection, it shifts WiFi mode to **WIFI_AP_STA** and starts the DNS server together with **SoftAP** dynamically.
+Then trapping for incoming HTTP requests from client devices will be started by AutoConnect.
+Thus it will open the captive portal behind the execution of the sketch `loop()` function.
+The captive portal launched by enhanced handleClient does not interfere with sketch execution except waiting for the result of WiFi.begin.
+    Also, [AutoConnectConfig::**autoReconnect**](apiconfig.md#autoreconnect) has improved.
+The Sketch can specify the [AutoConnectConfig::**reconnectInterval**](apiconfig.md#reconnectinterval) to continue retrying the reconnection with enhanced handleClient.

+[^1]:Equivalent to the **WebServer::handleClient** function on the **ESP32** platform.

 ### <i class="fa fa-caret-right"></i> handleRequest